-Welcome to the Consumer Education & Resource Hub, providing educational resources that support consumer protection, education, and awareness related to home buying and ownership.
-Browse our latest published resources or search by category for specific information.
+Welcome to the Consumer Education & Resource Hub, providing educational content that supports consumer protection, education, and awareness related to home buying and ownership.
+We have created resources for you, as well as curated content from our generous partners to provide you with the most relevant education on important homeownership topics.

 Whether you’re planning small fixes or major renovations, Natural Resources Canada (NRCan) has put together resources to help you consider making energy efficiency upgrades.
 They will help lower your energy consumption and energy bills and can add value to your home.